lino-framework/lino/docs/tutorials/polls/mysite/index.rst

   .. literalinclude:: ../polls/fixtures/demo1.py

-  Or, if you prefer, the following does exactly the same but has the advantage of being more easy to maintain:
+- If you prefer, the following code does exactly the same but has the advantage of being more easy to maintain:

   .. literalinclude:: ../polls/fixtures/demo.py